-- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Replace the wheel bearing. - Clean and grease the shaft seal rings and bearing surface of the distance bushings $oldsymbol{0}.$
+- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Replace the wheel bearing. - Clean and grease the thread of the wheel spindle and screw •.